TABLE OF CONTENTS

 Because of this, you should always keep the general size of images in mind as you plan to use them in certain image areas.
-For example, trying to using a 200x200 (small, square) image in a large header image area will be a disaster!
+For example, trying to use a 200x200 (small, square) image in a large header image area will be a disaster!

-We recommending using images that are a minimum of approximately 1300 pixels wide to guarantee they will never need to be enlarged.
+We recommend using images that are a minimum of approximately 1300 pixels wide to guarantee they will never need to be enlarged.
 But there's no need to upload massive images — WordPress will automatically downscale any uploaded image to be no more than about 2600 pixels wide.